UWDIRECT/UWDIRECT.github.io/software.md

 ## Conda & Python
 Python will be the primary programming language used in the courses.
-It is recommended that Python 3.5 be used.
+It is recommended that Python 3.7 be used.
 Even if you have an existing installation of Python, it is required that you install Python with Conda.
 Conda is a system for installing and otherwise managing python packages and their dependenices.
-We recommend students use Miniconda3.5.
+We recommend students use Miniconda3.7.
+If you have an older conda 3.5 or later install that will probably work fine.
+Versions of conda that are based on Python 2 will be very problematic if not useless for the class.
 See [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html)
 for instructions for downloading and installing miniconda.
-(You should use the instructions for your OS and Python 3.5.)
+(You should use the instructions for your OS and Python 3.7.)
-Below are detailed instructions after you have installed miniconda:
+Below are detailed instructions after you have installed miniconda to verify it is working as intended:

 1. Update conda's listing of packages for your system:
 - $ conda update conda